symfony/symfony-docs/best_practices/forms.rst

     Define your forms as PHP classes.

 The Form component allows you to build forms right inside your controller code.
-Honestly, unless you need to reuse the form somewhere else, that's totally fine.
+Honestly, if you don't need to reuse the form somewhere else, that's totally fine.
 But for organization and reuse, we recommend that you define each form in its own PHP class::